Don Farrell: Ministry in Albanese Government

 After the ALP's victory at the 2022 federal election, Farrell became the deputy leader of the government in the Senate.
 He was appointed to cabinet in the Albanese ministry, becoming Special Minister of State and Minister for Trade and Tourism.
 In the role, Farrell has kept pressure on his China counterparts to lift their trade sanctions against Australian exports, saying, "Things aren’t going to get back to normal until they lift those bans."

-A key priority has been diversifying trade risk away from China, beginning new free trade agreements with the UK and India.
+These efforts appear to have paid off in April 2024, when China lifted its punitive tariffs on Australian wine.
+However, Farrell maintained his goal of diversifying trade risk away from China, beginning new free trade agreements with the UK and India.
 On New Year's Day 2022, Farrell's free trade agreement with India became active, with tariffs being removed on 85% of Australia's exports to India.
+His goal of securing a free trade agreement with the European Union had eluded him, with the Minister leaving a meeting with his EU counterpart in 2023.

-Personal life and health
+Personal life

 In 2014, following the end of his first Senate term, Farrell established Farrell Wines, a vineyard in the Clare Valley.

-In December 2021, Farrell caught COVID-19 after attending a wedding in Melbourne.
+Farrell is married to Nimfa and has 3 grown daughters.